apache/doris/docs/en/docs/admin-manual/resource-group.md

 set experimental_enable_pipeline_engine = true.
 ```

-4. set session variable resource_group Specify the resource group to use, default is the default resource group ``normal``.
+4. Queries bind to resource groups.
+Currently, queries are mainly bound to resource groups by specifying session variables.
+If the user does not specify a resource group, the query will be submitted to the `normal` resource group by default.
 ```
-resource_group = g1.
+set resource_group = g1.
 ```

 5. Execute the query, which will be associated with the g1 resource group.